ali3bdalla/Tafqeet/README.md

 result('sar')
 ```

-here we spacify the currency you can put and other currecnry as you want like
+here we spacify the currency you can put any other currecnry as you want like
 sdg

 also you can add new currency